Russian Armed Forces: Russo-Ukrainian war (2022–present)

 By July 2024, U.S. Army General Christopher Cavoli, NATO Supreme Allied Commander Europe said that "[t]he Russians are very cleverly adapting technologically and procedurally to many of the challenges that they run into in Ukraine".
 Cavoli also said in April 2024 that the Russian military has replaced its troop and equipment losses and is larger than it was before the start of the conflict.
-On 26 June 2024, the UK-based Royal United Services Institute think tank reported that Russia continues to increase the production and sophistication of its main weapons and its defense industry remained highly dependent on foreign imports of critical components.
+On 26 June 2024, the UK-based Royal United Services Institute think tank reported that Russia continues to increase the production and sophistication of its main weapons and its defence industry remained highly dependent on foreign imports of critical components.
 The Ukrainian Commander-in-Chief Colonel General Oleksandr Syrskyi said on 24 July 2024 that Russians were much better resourced now but also suffer three times higher losses than Ukraine.

 According to NATO and Western military officials, approximately 1,200 Russian soldiers were killed or wounded in Ukraine every day on average in May and June 2024.
 In June 2024, it was estimated that approximately 2% of all Russian men aged 20 to 50 had been killed or seriously wounded in Ukraine since February 2022.
 As of October 2024, it was estimated that over 600,000 Russian soldiers had been killed or wounded while fighting in Ukraine.
-Military courts have received thousands of AWOL cases since Russia's 2022 mobilization.
+Military courts have received thousands of AWOL cases since Russia's 2022 mobilisation.
 Pro Asyl said in 2024 that at least 250,000 Russian conscripts had fled to other countries since February 2022.
+After some conscripts had been deployed during the initial invasion in 2022, despite Russian law prohibiting their use outside Russia, Vladimir Putin publicly apologised, and several generals were removed and/or arrested.
+Conscripts have not been observed in Ukraine since then.
+Despite Putin's promise that conscripts would not be sent to fight, dozens of conscripts were captured or went missing during the Ukrainian Kursk offensive in 2024 according to Russian news outlet Vyorstka.
+According to activists and lawyers, there is a legal loophole that allows the combat deployment of conscripts, where after just four months of training, they can sign full volunteer combat contracts, which the conscripts often do not fully understand before singning.

 In November 2024, The Telegraph reported that Russia had for the first time issued a manual to soldiers instructing how to dig and maintain mass graves amid growing casualties.
 Russia's use of mass graves to bury its soldiers has been documented in occupied parts of Ukraine's eastern Donbas region.

 In April 2025, Oleksandr Syrskyi said that Russian troops in Ukraine were now 623,000, increased fivefold since the start of the invasion, and they are increasing by 8,000-9,000 soldiers each month.
-He also said that Russia's overall mobilization capacity is 20 million people or 5 million people with military training.
+He also said that Russia's overall mobilisation capacity is 20 million people or 5 million people with military training.
 However, he noted that Russia's advantage in artillery has dropped from 10 to 1 to 2 to 1, mainly because of Ukrainian strikes on Russian ammunition depots.